mooxphp/moox/README.md

 # Use the prepared composer.json
 cp _custom/composer.json-example _custom/composer.json

-# Use the matching environment for Valet, Sail or Laragon
-cp .env.valet .env
-cp .env.sail .env
+# Create a .env file and adjust to your needs
-cp .env.laragon .env
+cp .env.example .env

 # Build
 composer install

-# Run Sail, alternatively start Laragon
+# Run Sail, start Laragon or Valet
 ./vendor/bin/sail up

+# Run Vite
-# Run Vite (in Ubuntu, not in Sail container)
+# for Laravel Sail on Windows: do it in Ubuntu, not inside the Sail container
 npm install
 npm run dev